codefresh-io/cap-docs.codefresh.io/_docs/getting-started/quick-start/create-app-specs.md

 ### Create an AnalysisTemplate for rollout validation
 Create an `AnalysisTemplate` specification to validate that your changes conforms to the requirements before deployment.
 This is the final specification you need before you can create the application.

-For the quick start, you'll create the `background-analysis` analysis template, that interfaces with Prometheus, as the third-party metric provider to validate metrics.
+For the quick start, you'll create the `background-analysis` analysis template that interfaces with Prometheus, as the third-party metric provider to validate metrics.
-> Argo Rollouts supports several third-party metric providers, such as Prometheus, Datadog, Wavefront, and more.
-Go to the [Analysis section in Argo Rollouts](https://argoproj.github.io/argo-rollouts/){:target="\_blank"}.
+> You can use any third-party metric provider supported by Argo Rollouts, such as Prometheus, Datadog, Wavefront, and more.
+Read the official documentation on [Analysis section in Argo Rollouts](https://argoproj.github.io/argo-rollouts/){:target="\_blank"}.

-The template queries a Prometheus server a total of four times (`count: 4`) at 5 second intervals (`interval: 5s`).
-The metric value in the response must be higher than 100 (`successCondition: result[0] >= 100`).
-If the metric value is less than 100 more than once (`failureLimit: 1`), the analysis is considered Failed, and the Rollout aborted.
-Traffic is routed back to the stable version of the application.

 * In the Git repository create the `AnalysisTemplate.yaml` file, as in the example below.